Worklytics/psoxy-oauth-setup-tool/README.md

 from those sources.

-Both data sources work in a similar way, to get these tokens you need to create an OAuth 2.0 integration in your Jira Cloud instance (or GitHub acocunt) with the appropriate permissions (scopes), perform an authentication flow and then an authorization flow to finally get the tokens.
+Both data sources work in a similar way, to get these tokens you need to create an OAuth 2.0 integration in your Jira Cloud instance (or GitHub account) with the appropriate permissions (scopes), perform an authentication flow and then an authorization flow to finally get the tokens.